ascherj/humanity/src/pages/blog/2021-02-16-supplements-for-chronic-utis.md

 Mindful eating is not easy but I urge you to try it & let me know what you think :)

 Getting out of the “I am prone to UTIs” mindset is crucial.
-Instead of just waiting for another one to appear like a ticking time bomb, instead, know that you have options and you are ready to tackle whatever comes your way!
+Instead of just waiting for another one to appear like a ticking time bomb, instead, know that you now have options and you are ready to tackle whatever comes your way!
 Wherever your thoughts go, energy flows...hope this helps!